(915) 581-1040 | rutter1040@gmail.com

 TROOPER EDITION - COACH PIPPEN AND TRAINER HOLMBERG

-Pippen brings the coach’s perspective — a focus on discipline, conditioning, mental toughness, and the championship standards that defined the Troopers’ rise.
-Holmberg adds the trainer’s viewpoint, highlighting the daily grind of taped ankles, bruises, recovery routines, and the resilience that kept players sharp throughout the season.
+Pippen brings the coach’s perspective — discipline, conditioning, mental toughness, and the championship standards that shaped the Troopers’ rise.
+Holmberg adds the trainer’s view, revealing the taped ankles, bruises, recovery routines, and the resilience that kept players sharp from week to week.

-Together, they reveal the behind‑the‑scenes moments that never made headlines but shaped a state‑champion program.
-From long practices to quiet corrections, from accountability to relentless repetition, these stories show how the Troopers were built long before game day.
+Together, they pull back the curtain on the moments that never made headlines but built a state‑champion program.
+Long practices.
+Quiet corrections.
+Accountability.
+Repetition.
+The unseen work that defined who the Troopers were long before game day.

-The premiere sets the tone for a season dedicated to the architects of the Troopers’ legacy — the coaches, trainers, and support staff who forged champions through preparation, discipline, and unwavering expectations.
-It’s a tribute to the people whose work created one of the most respected cultures in high school basketball..
+This premiere sets the foundation for what’s ahead — a season dedicated to the architects of the Trooper legacy.
+The coaches, trainers, and support staff who forged champions through preparation, discipline, and unwavering expectations.
+Their stories are the blueprint, and this is only the beginning.

 • HOME